esplito/coding-notes/testing-accessibility/3-manual-accessibility-testing/notes.md

 ### Lesson 3 - Toggle the Menu and add Escape Key Handling with JavaScript

 The handling of adding the `active` class was already in the local `menu.js` file, so I simply read through the lesson material and watched the videos.
+I also implemented the Escape key handling in my local env.
 Most of this stuff is handled automagically anyway when using libraries like react-router etc. for navigation elements.
 Good however to refresh my memory regarding how to write this in vanilla JS 😄

 >💡Tip
 >There’s  [an entire Focus Management module](https://testingaccessibility.com/learn/interactions-and-mechanics/focus-management)  in the Coding Accessible Interactions & Mechanics workshop.